- Lena R. Liberman

 In the last several weeks, we’ve touched upon how Seller Central is beginning to offer even more capabilities that were previously only available through Vendor Central and Vendor Express.
 Whether those capabilities have been directly rolled into Seller Central without changes (Sponsored Brands Ads) or they have been incorporated with some changes and a new name (A+ Content in Vendor Central becoming available as Enhanced Brand Content in Seller Central), it is clear that the walls between Amazon’s seller programs are not nearly as thick as they once were.

-Today we’re exploring the new Storefront feature, another instance of a crossover offering that was once limited to 1P vendors and is now available to third-party sellers, but only those who own their brands and are registered on Amazon’s Brand Registry 2.0.
+Today we’re exploring the new Stores feature (formerly Storefronts), another instance of a crossover offering that was once limited to 1P vendors and is now available to third-party sellers, but only those who own their brands and are registered on Amazon’s Brand Registry 2.0.
 Per the usual, the rollout to Seller Central came with little in the way of clear direction regarding eligibility and instruction.
-In this post, we’ll try to cover the basics, address some confusion, understand where Storefront fits in the Amazon seller-resources pantheon, and give some thought to the implications of Storefront availability on Seller Central.
+In this post, we’ll try to cover the basics, address some confusion, understand where Stores fits in the Amazon seller-resources pantheon, and give some thought to the implications of Stores availability on Seller Central.

-What’s the Deal with Stores/Storefronts and Is Branding the Same as Advertising?
+What’s the Deal with Stores and Is Branding the Same as Advertising?

 First, let’s clear up some confusion, confusion resulting from inconsistencies in Amazon terminology and structure.
 The blog post announcing Amazon Stores concludes with the call-to-action: “To start building your Amazon Store, log in to ams.amazon.com for vendors or Seller Central for sellers.”
 If you click the latter link, you are indeed taken to your Seller Central account but to your Sponsored Products campaigns (ditto if you click the Get Started button and choose “I have a seller account”).
 That is not your real destination so ignore the odd landing and look to the top navigation.
-Here you will see a menu item called Storefront (Storefront not Stores) and it will be its own menu entity rather than included in the Advertising menu.
-This is where you want to click.
-And once you do, you’ll go to a page that will once again refer to the offering in question as Amazon Stores rather than Storefronts.
-Just accept that right now Amazon is using the words interchangeably.
+Here you will see a menu item called Stores, and it will be its own menu entity rather than included in the Advertising menu.

-Eligibility for the New Storefront Hinges Upon Brand Registry
+Eligibility for the New Stores Hinges Upon Brand Registry

 Don’t Own Your Brand?
 You’re Out of Luck

-This is how a storefront page looks for a seller who doesn’t own his or her brand.
-It is also how a storefront page looks for a seller who does own his or her brand but has not created a new storefront page.
-Do not confuse these limited storefront pages with a brand’s page such as this (it looks good, has links to social media, but it’s impossible to see the full product line and it’s hard to shop generally) or an Amazon author/artist page such as this (it offers good info and product selection but it looks like it was designed in 1998).
+This is how an Amazon Stores page looks for a seller who doesn’t own his or her brand.
+It is also how a Stores page looks for a seller who does own his or her brand but has not created a new Stores page.
+Do not confuse these limited Stores pages with a brand’s page such as this (it looks good, has links to social media, but it’s impossible to see the full product line and it’s hard to shop generally) or an Amazon author/artist page such as this (it offers good info and product selection but it looks like it was designed in 1998).
 None of these is a particularly elegant option for buyers or sellers.

 This is not something that Amazon has truly ever offered before, which has always sort of shocked me, given what Amazon is and the fact that sites like Etsy do a really nice job of providing seller stores.
 I don’t know why it’s taken Amazon so long to do this, but they have done it now, finally, and I have no doubt that it is the result of the company’s doubling down on its investment in brands.
 This was a promise made at the Boost with FBA Seller Summit in June and one that Amazon seems intent on keeping.